ArnoldFryar/smart-trainer/README.md

 - Workout Tracking
 - Performance Tracking (records best efforts per exercise)
 - 1RM Estimation (I use a formula based on Lombardi that allows inputting variable weights per rep so it works on things like TuT/Echo - it's not perfect but also not half bad)

+### PWA Installation

+The app is configured as a Progressive Web App (PWA) and can be installed on mobile devices:

+1. Open the app in a supported browser
+2. Look for "Install App" or "Add to Home Screen" prompt
+3. Follow browser-specific installation steps

 ## How I've been using it